-What’s interesting to me is not everyone who has migraine has headache as a symptom.
-Migraine can lead to auras, visual disturbances, even blindness.
+What’s interesting to me is not everyone who has migraine has “headache” as a symptom.
+Migraine can lead to auras, visual disturbances, even blindness or stroke-like symptoms.
 Light becomes painful.
 Touch can become painful as well.
 Nausea and GI upset just intensify the pain.
-My coordination is usually off and my ability to concentrate compromised.
-Migraine drains quality of life straight out of people.
+Migraine drains the quality of life straight out of people.

 I started having migraine attacks at 12 or 13, sometime around when I had my first period.
 I guess it was considered a menstrual migraine because I remember seeing the nurse practitioner for treatment at my family doctor’s office.
 I was prescribed Ponstel and then Anaprox, which are both nonsteroidal anti-inflammatory drugs (NSAIDs).
 I would have an attack once or twice a month.
 Some attacks would last for days.

 In 2000, I was working full time and had insurance so I saw a neurologist for the first time and thought I was managing migraine attacks fairly well.
 It wasn’t until 2007 that I started having non-stop symptoms where I had a headache all day, every day, and neck pain, jaw pain, visual disturbances and nausea.
+My coordination was usually off and my ability to concentrate compromised.